brandonhimpfen/brandonhimpfen/README.md

 * Datasets may now be found [here](https://github.com/brandondatasets).
 * Website themes may now be found [here](https://github.com/brandonthemes).
 * All GitHub-specific templates are now under one [repo](https://github.com/brandonhimpfen/github-templates).
+* All style guides may now be found [here](https://github.com/brandonlearn/style-guides).